JuheonChu/lumber_84/group_meetings/README.md

 This directory stores all the documents used during the group meeting betweeh 84 Lumber professionals and Dickinson CS students.
+All the group meeting information after October 24 is saved in the Powerpoint slide which recorded our cumulative progress status.